jesse99/gear/README.md

         [Action, Animal, Predator, Render], // traits exposed by this object to the component [Debug]         // repeated traits (these can appear multiple times in a Component) );

-    add_object!(component, Mover, Mover::new(), [Moveable]);    // code reuse: sheeps also move add_object!(        // more code reuse
+    // Wolf is the main object but there are a couple other objects
+    // which allow code reuse between Wolf and Sheep. add_object!(component, Mover, Mover::new(), [Moveable]);
+    add_object!(
         component,
         Hungers,
         Hungers::new(INITAL_HUNGER, MAX_HUNGER),
         [Hunger],
         [Debug]         // Debug is repeated for this Component );

-    world.add_back(store, loc, component);  // animals are added to the back and grass to the front id
+    // Animals are added to the back and grass to the front. world.add_back(store, loc, component);
+    id
 }

 // Concrete object type, not directly used by client code. struct Wolf {
     age: i32,      // wolves can die of old age
 }
 register_type!(Wolf);